WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 If you're ready for it; this one's entirely optional and won't always be successful.
 Don't ask for feedback because you think it's a clever thing to do, and definitely don't ask "So, when do I start?!" even though it's a joke.
 It's incredibly awkward to know how to respond to a joke like this.

 If you're going to ask for feedback, try to ask a very specific question.
-Rather than a very general "could you give me any feedback?" ask something like this: "if there were one area of my experience that you would improve to make me more ready for this role, what would it be?".
+Rather than a very general "could you give me any feedback?" ask something like this: "if there were one area of my experience that you would improve to make me more ready for this role, what would it be?"

 By framing the question in this way, you remove their awkwardness about highlighting something that you could improve (which could be considered a negative).
 Instead, they have to just pick the one that needs improvement the most - and they can comfort themselves with words like "but really, I'm nit-picking... and you did fine on that..." and now you'll know where you should focus some of your attention next time when preparing.